Is your phone stocked with Italian learning apps?

 The videos are completely in Italian, which may feel a little intimidating for beginner learners, but they include translations, helpful grammar notes and exercises.
 Think of it as an Italian immersion experience!

 After completing the beginner video course, there are subsequent pre-intermediate and intermediate courses you can follow.
 If you want to complement your video lessons with something else, you can also check out one of One World Italiano’s non-video courses.

-So, get a good matita (pencil) and va’ a scuola (go to school), Italian learner!
+So, get a good matita (pencil) and andiamo a scuola (let’s go to school), Italian learners!